Bahar0900/Node.js-Development-Guide/Task-4/README.md

 # Node.js HTTP Server and Client Guide

-This beginner-friendly guide helps you work with HTTP in Node.js.
-It covers:

-- ✅ Setting up a basic **Node.js HTTP server** from scratch.
-- 🌐 Creating an **HTTP client** to communicate with external APIs.
-- 📥 Handling different **HTTP methods** (GET, POST, PUT, DELETE).
-- 📊 Understanding and managing **HTTP status codes**.
-- 🧠 Manually **parsing request bodies** without external libraries.
+This beginner-friendly guide introduces you to working with HTTP in Node.js.
+It walks you through setting up a basic Node.js HTTP server from scratch, creating an HTTP client to interact with external APIs, and handling various HTTP methods such as GET, POST, PUT, and DELETE.
+You'll also gain a clear understanding of HTTP status codes and how to manage them effectively.
+Additionally, the guide covers how to manually parse request bodies without relying on external libraries, giving you a deeper insight into how HTTP communication works under the hood.

 ## Node Js Architecture
 ![Node.js Logo](https://github.com/Bahar0900/Node.js-Development-Guide/blob/b11865877ec20d30baecc3341ff426f6ad2152ad/Task-4/images/nodearchi.drawio.svg)